Nalini Malani: Gamepieces

 Could imagination be the only weapon in the war against reality?

-A radically inventive artist, Nalini Malani’s practice spans five decades and is celebrated in this first major Australian survey, exclusive to AGSA.
-Born in 1946 in Karachi in the year of partition in the Indian subcontinent, Malani’s own history of displacement as a refugee has foreshadowed her internationally-acclaimed practice.
+Nalini Malani’s radically inventive practice spans five decades and is celebrated in this first major Australian survey, exclusive to AGSA.
+Born in 1946 in Karachi in the year before Partition in the Indian subcontinent, Malani’s own history of displacement as a refugee has foreshadowed her internationally-acclaimed practice.

 Literary narratives, epic mythologies and diverse political histories coalesce in the immersive sensorial encounters she creates for audiences.
 Always ingenious, her art encompasses painting, drawing, installation, projection, film and animation.